ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-08-10-having-fun-with-webllm.md

 Here's a game demo of Twenty Questions using this framework (feel free to share your score in the comments below!):

 <div style="text-align: center; margin: 1.5em 0;">
 <iframe src="/assets/images/having-fun-with-webllm/twenty-questions.html" title="20 Questions with an LLM" width="100%" height="720" style="border: 1px solid #e2e2d6; border-radius: 6px; max-width: 720px;"></iframe>
 </div>

+## How does WebLLM work?

+## Setting up the LLM to play 20 Questions

+## Some observations while playing

+## Final thoughts on Edge Models